Alford-Axelson Award for Nonprofit Managerial Excellence

 A Portrait of an Excellent Organization

 This award focuses primarily on management aspects, not individual programming.
 We recognize that no organization is perfect–we are all on a journey to excellence.
-In reviewing the nonprofit organizations that were nominated for past year’s awards, the selection committee considered to what extent each organization embodies the full range of managerial excellence criteria:
+The selection committee considers to what extent each organization embodies the full range of managerial excellence criteria:

 - Clear, compelling, and well-communicated, mission and vision